-AC: Before talking about its content, it is worth noting that this Second Convivialist Manifesto is co-signed by nearly 300 intellectuals (economists, philosophers, so-ciologists, community activists) and artistic personalities from 33 different countries.
+AC: Before talking about its content, it is worth noting that this Second Convivialist Manifesto is co-signed by nearly 300 intellectuals (economists, philosophers, sociologists, community activists) and artistic personalities from 33 different countries.
 They form the embryo of a kind of Convivialist International (the name that has been chosen to designate the collective author of the Manifesto).
-An International, totally informal, with no office, no organization (just some goodwill) and no funding, but which has been active in extending the manifesto well beyond the 300 initial signatories, to other intellectuals, that is part of critical thinking, starting with sociology, is in danger of disappearing.
+An International, totally informal, with no office, no organization (just some goodwill) and no funding, but which has been active in extending the manifesto well beyond the 300 initial signatories, to other intellectuals, activists, and artists, and, above all, to provoke a decisive shift in world public opinion.
+For several decades, we have been living under the influence, under the hegemony, as Gramsci would have said, of the neoliberal ideology that prevents us from imagining a world other than our own, entirely submitted to the injunctions of a rentier and speculative capitalism.
+By its very nature, this generates vertiginous inequalities, which, day after day, empty the democratic ideals of their content.
+Except in countries that are trying to get rid of their dictators, there is less and less "belief" in these ideals, especially among young people.
+This is obviously catastrophic.
+Democracy is now under threat just about everywhere in the world, just as it was in Europe in the 1930s.
+With it, everything that is part of critical thinking, starting with sociology, is in danger of disappearing.